 In conducting its purchasing activities, the RCMP is guided by the principles of operational readiness, fairness, accessibility and transparency and incorporates (where possible) broader government objectives such as encouraging aboriginal business development and green procurement.
 Amongst other policies and regulations, the RCMP is subject to the Government Contract Regulations, the Treasury Board Contracting Policy and Canada’s national and international trade agreements.
 The RCMP has a well established procurement framework that includes a strong contract quality assurance program to ensure that its obligations under the various policies and regulations are met and to instill an environment of continuous improvement.
 The RCMP also demonstrates significant participation on government initiatives related to the advancement and improvement of procurement.

-The level of RCMP contracting activity, both in terms of dollar value and transactions, is expected to closely resemble activity in the 2012/2013 fiscal year.
+The level of RCMP contracting activity, both in terms of dollar value and transactions, is expected to closely resemble activity in the 2014/2015 fiscal year, although there is increased activity in the construction of detachments, particularly in the West of Canada.
 There remains a climate of fiscal restraint within the RCMP.

 Table 1 provides a list of major planned procurement activities by commodity group and was derived from the RCMP Investment Plan and input from internal stakeholders.
 The plan provides high level information on procurement activities and this list is for information purposes only.
-A number of the planned procurements listed have been carried over from the previous fiscal year.
+Some planned procurements listed have been carried over from the previous fiscal year.
 It is important to note that all values are high level estimates.
 Procurement activities will be posted on the Government Electronic Tendering System (Buy and Sell site) as required and industry will be fully informed going forward.
-Unforeseen, challenging priorities may affect some procurements planned for the year.
+Unforeseen, challenging priorities may affect some acquisitions planned for the year and for future years.

 For information on doing business with the Government of Canada, please visit the Buy and Sell Website.